#Winter Climbing Week – 5 Day Course

 You can pay the full balance below, or reserve a place with a £100 deposit and subsequent installments (to pay this way, please email us at firstname.lastname@example.org to set up a 0% finance payment plan).

-Based in the majestic Cairngorms, the course will be very practical with an emphasis on learning through doing, promoting increased self-awareness and self-reliance.
+Our courses are very practical with an emphasis on learning through doing, promoting increased self-awareness and self-reliance.
 Initially, we focus on ensuring we still have well-honed and current core and intermediate winter skills, before tackling more complex techniques.
 As the course progresses we aim to increase the difficulty of the terrain encountered and involve you in the planning and decision-making processes integral to such environments.
 We go beyond simply teaching you hard skills such as use of ice axe and crampons.
 We aim to improve your awareness and understanding of the decision making process involved in the planning and execution of successful winter climbing days, in order to give you the skills and confidence to operate independently in the hills in winter.
 As the course progresses, if weather conditions allow, we will plan longer days to include several classic Scottish winter climbs.
 We pride ourselves on offering a professional yet social environment conducive to learning and fun!
 So if you are looking to scale up your winter techniques and tackle the most challenging terrain in safety and confidence, then this course is ideal for you.

 First foray into winter?
 Take a look at our Winter Skills Long Weekend and Winter Skills Week